 - Perverting the course of justice

-- What is legal aid and am I entitled?
+What is legal aid and am I entitled to it?

 Legal aid is a financial provision that is publicly funded.
 It is available for people who meet specific criteria and are unable to afford legal representation.

-Legal aid in the Crown Court is means tested.
-If you do qualify for legal aid you may be required to pay a financial contribution which can be a significant amount and in those circumstances paying privately may be just as cost effective.
-The Legal Aid Agency will prioritise Legal Aid contributions above other household costs or outstanding debts which can lead to hardship applications with few succeeding
+Legal aid in the Crown Court is means-tested.
+If you do qualify for legal aid you may be required to pay a financial contribution which can be a significant amount.
+In those circumstances paying privately may be just as cost-effective.
+The Legal Aid Agency will prioritise Legal Aid contributions above other household costs or outstanding debts, which can lead to hardship applications with few succeeding.

 Of course, we understand that fees can vary massively depending on the type of criminal case in question.

 When you consult a criminal defence solicitor, you will be given an estimate of the total case costs.
 From here, you can decide whether to opt for legal aid if eligible or consider your options to raise funds to cover the cost.

 We have chosen not to offer our services through legal aid funding so that we can provide our clients with the very best service and access to the best experts to build a robust defence.

 What happens to fees if I am found ‘not guilty’?